rkrieger/docpad-plugin-scheduling/README.md

 		# Schedule files in development environment, default: false.
 		devScheduling: false
 ```

+### Automatic scheduling on your deployed server

+This plugin is probably of most use when used in combination with DocPad's ```regenerateEvery``` setting, allowing you to schedule your content and have it published automatically on the next regeneration after the document's date.

 ## History
 You can discover the history inside the `History.md` file